JohnnYDeveloperAHK/SCP-0808-The-Dark-Hall/README.md

 # SCP-0808-The-Dark-Hall
 ![background](https://github.com/JohnnYDeveloperAHK/SCP-0808-The-Dark-Hall/assets/11061707/d1328b03-7948-483d-a755-c301541b0ae7)

-## Overview ( This description is subject to change, but this is what the project's story is "supposed" to follow.)
+## Overview (This description is subject to change, but this is what the project's story is "supposed" to follow.)

 [SCP horror game that plunges players into a world of darkness, dread, and enigma.
 Assume the role of Johnny, a seasoned military veteran with a history of voluntary service for the Special Forces Serbia (SFS).
-The SCP Foundation has recognized Johnny's unique qualifications and has called upon him to investigate SCP-0808, a classified anomaly deemed too perilous for the unprepared.
+The SCP Foundation has recognized Johnny's unique qualifications and has called upon him to investigate SCP-0808, a classified anomaly deemed too perilous for the unprepared.]

-Your primary objective is simple: explore the unknown depths of the SCP-0808 bunker and uncover its secrets.
-Armed with little more than a radio for communication, an M1911 for protection, you must venture into the abyss.
-But be warned, the path ahead is fraught with terror.

-The Dark Hall, known as SCP-0808, is a place where reality merges with nightmare.
-As you traverse its desolate corridors, you'll encounter otherworldly phenomena, eerie whispers, and a malevolent presence that hungers for your fear.
-Your survival depends on your ability to navigate this perilous environment, decipher cryptic clues, and confront the ancient evil that lurks in the shadows.]

 ## Table of Contents